flyingrhinonz/nccm/README.md

 ----------

 * Simple yet powerful ncurses ssh connection manager.
+* No unnecessary features or bloatware - do one thing and do it well.
 * Intuitive filtering by all text you supply.
 * Well documented.
 * Secure.
 * Logs are in English - you don't need to be a developer to read the majority of the logs.

 Who is nccm for?